Kappa Kappa Gamma: History

-In 1871, the fraternity chartered its Beta chapter at nearby St. Mary's Seminary.
+In 1871, the fraternity chartered its Beta chapter at nearby St. Mary's School in Knoxville.
 The next year, the fraternity opened its Gamma chapter at Smithson College and Delta chapter at Indiana University.
 Though the Beta and Gamma chapters failed to survive more than a few years, the Delta chapter became the fraternity's oldest continuously active chapter (Alpha was temporarily closed in 1874 but later re-established) and contributed a great deal to the organization of the fraternity in its early years.

 In 1882, Kappa Kappa Gamma was the first women's fraternity to publish The Key, a quarterly journal.
-Today, it is published triennially through Watkins Printing Company.
+Today, it is published triennially.